Rustam S. Sidhwa

-Rustam Sohrabji Sidhwa (1 September 1927 – 31 March 1997) was a former judge on the Supreme Court of Pakistan as well as one of the original eleven judges of the International Criminal Tribunal for the former Yugoslavia.
+Rustam Sohrabji Sidhwa (1 September 1927 – 31 March 1997) was a judge on the Supreme Court of Pakistan as well as one of the original eleven judges of the International Criminal Tribunal for the former Yugoslavia.

 Career

 Pakistan

 He passed the Bar in 1951 and was elevated to a judge of the Lahore High Court in 1978.
 Between 14 December 1989 and 31 August 1992, he served on the Supreme Court of Pakistan.

 International Criminal Tribunal for the Former Yugoslavia

 Sidhwa served as a judge in the Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia from 1993 until his resignation in July 1996 for health reasons.
-He then returned to Pakistan.

-Works

-Justice Sidhwa was also a keen philatelist and wrote a catalogue.
-He wrote a book as well.
+He was succeeded by Saad Saood Jan.